NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 def led_flux(dmat: float, h: float, rpos: float, m: int) -> Tuple[float, float]:
-    """Computes the radiated and total flux of a point source embedded within a dielectric layer above a lossless ground plane.
+    """Computes the radiated and total flux (necessary for computing the extraction efficiency) of a point source embedded within a dielectric layer above a lossless-metallic ground plane.

     Args:
         dmat: thickness of dielectric layer.
         h: height of dipole above ground plane as a fraction of dmat.
         rpos: position of source in radial direction.
         m: angular φ dependence of the fields exp(imφ).

     Returns:
         The radiated and total flux as a 2-Tuple.
     """
     L = 20  # length of non-PML region in radial direction dair = 1.0  # thickness of air padding